plashchynski/UoL-CM3010-DADT-midterm-project/REPORT.md

 * `snps.csv` contains a list of SNPs, with their `ID` and a `Description`.
 The `ID` could be a name, like 'rs1805007', or a number, like 'i3003137'.
 The first one is a standard SNP ID, while the second one is a custom ID used by different personal genomics services as an alias for the standard ID or to represent a SNP that is not yet standardized and named officially.
 The `Description` is a short text briefly describing the SNP.
 Many SNPs do not have a description, but it is still included in the dataset for completeness.
 This list is complete and includes all SNPs extracted from SNPedia.

 * `genotypes.csv` contains a list of genotypes (variants) for each SNP.
 Each genotype has two alleles, one from each parent: `allele1` and `allele2`.
 The `magnitude` column indicates the strength of the association between the genotype and the related traits or diseases.
-The `repute` column indicates whether the genotype is considered 'good' or 'bad'.
+The `repute` column indicates whether the genotype is considered 'good', 'bad', or 'mixed'.
 The `summary` column provides a brief description of the genotype.
 The `description` column provides a more detailed description of the genotype. `snp` is the ID of the SNP that the genotype is associated with.
 Here each SNP can have multiple genotypes, but each genotype is associated with only one SNP.
 This list is complete and includes all genotypes extracted from SNPedia.

 Other files provide additional information about SNPs: